Menu

 VAT Oddities – Never mind Jaffa cakes – what about Skips vs. Monster Munch?

 The UK is renowned for having one of the most complicated tax systems in the world.
-Once facet of this is VAT, or Value Added Tax, which is currently paid on the purchase of some items.
+One facet of this is VAT, or Value Added Tax, which is currently paid on the purchase of some items.
 An in-depth look at the rules – what is VAT-able and what isn’t – throws up some unusual findings.

 Products are Standard-rated, Zero-rated or Exempt from VAT.
 If they are standard rated, you pay 20% extra in tax.
 If zero-rated they are still technically VAT-able, however the rate is 0%.
 If they are exempt, there is no VAT to pay.
 So standard rated –bad, zero rated/exempt –good for the customer.